BrainardLab/mQUESTPlus/README.md

 The paper describes two high level functions to access the core routines, QuestPlus and QpRun.
 The latter provides an illustration of how to customize the use of the core routines.
 Here there is no qpQuestPlus function, just a qpRun.
 The qpRun function, however, behaves the way the qpQuestPlus function would, so it serves both purposes.
-Use of the qpRun function is illustrated in demos qpQuestPlusBasicDemo, qpQuestPlusCSFDemo, and qpQuestPlusCircularCatDemo.
+Use of the qpRun function is illustrated in demos qpQuestPlusPaperSimpleExamplesDemo, qpQuestPlusCSFDemo, and qpQuestPlusCircularCatDemo.

 Use "help mQUESTPlus" at the Matlab prompt to access the contents of the package, and then from you can click through to the routines in each subdirectory.